 Pair medieval castle grandeur with fine wines and finer dining

 Surrounded by olive groves and manicured gardens, this is the Tuscan countryside at its very best.
 Of course, no slice of Italy’s favourite region would be complete without its wineries and Castello Banfi doesn’t disappoint.
 Tour its vineyards before tasting your way through its cellars.
 Additionally, there’s even a Bottle and Glass Museum onsite, showcasing every era of glass production from 5th century Roman pieces to Picasso’s famous Water Girl.
-More practically, the hotel is also just 45 minutes from Siena’s medieval masterpieces and just under two hours from the Renaissance beauty of Florence.
+More practically, the hotel is also just 45 minutes from Siena’s medieval masterpieces.
 It’s all via exceptionally scenic drives.

 In the 1700s, a stone hamlet rose around this 13th century castle, first serving as the home for the farmers who worked for the region’s nobility.
 Today, while all that idyllic Tuscan architecture has been immaculately preserved, it’s all been looked after by Federico Forquet, one of Italy’s finest interior designers.
 Resultantly, exposed timber ceilings look down on premium fabrics and hand-decorated flourishes.
 Walk-in rain-fall showers, Nespresso coffee machines and complimentary WiFi add more contemporary touches.
 And, whether you’re in a Deluxe Room or a luxury Suite, you’ll enjoy views of either the castle or its rural surrounds.